-Accounting policies that summarise the measurement basis used and are relevant to an understanding of the financial statements are provided throughout the notes to the financial statements.
+Accounting policies that summarise the measurement basis used and are relevant to an understanding of the financial statements.
 Other relevant policies are provided as follows:

 i) GST

 All revenues, expenses and certain assets are recognised net of goods and services taxes (GST) except where the GST is not recoverable.
 In these circumstances the GST is included in the related asset or expense.
 Receivables and payables are reported inclusive of GST.
 The net GST payable to, or recoverable from, the tax authorities as at balance date is included as a receivable or payable in the Statement of Financial Position.